 I have shared Thai red, green and yellow curry paste recipes with you over the years, and they are all to be found in one place on my DIY spice mixes page.
 But I posted those recipes almost a decade or more ago, and things tend to get lost among the numerous posts I have on this blog, so I wanted to refresh it for you.

-I use this green curry paste for many, many recipes, but my favorite is the Thai Vegan Green Curry with a truckload of fresh veggies that I’ll share with you next.
+I use this green curry paste for many, many recipes, but my favorite is this easy Vegan Thai Green Curry with a truckload of fresh veggies that I'll share with you next.

 For now, I'll leave you with this deliciousness.

 More Thai recipes to try:

 - 2 teaspoon black peppercorns